ztaira/aes_python/README.md

 - Implement the AES for 192 or 256-bit keys

 ## Reasons for not doing things:
-- I reach the end of my self-imposed time limit
+- I reached the end of my self-imposed time limit

 ### Included files:
 ```